 MAT8800 for treatment of fatty liver disease

 Our MAT8800 discovery program is focused on identifying and developing product candidates derived from omega-3 fatty acids for the treatment of prevalent liver diseases for which there are currently only limited therapeutic solutions available.
-We believe that our unique ability to produce and isolate highly concentrated omega-3 fatty acids which have demonstrated effects on liver enzyme levels and histology could yield product candidates which are particularly well suited to treat these diseases.
+We believe that our unique ability to produce and isolate highly concentrated omega-3 fatty acids that have demonstrated effects on liver enzyme levels and histology could yield product candidates which are particularly well suited to treat these diseases.

 We have established a discovery program called MAT8800 to identify and develop product candidates derived from omega-3 fatty acids for the treatment of prevalent liver diseases for which there are currently only limited therapeutic solutions.
 Our development work indicated that certain omega-3 fatty acids may yield improvement in liver enzyme levels and liver histology.
 Accordingly, we have identified potential omega-3 fatty acid compositions to study in preclinical settings.
 This discovery program is focused on identifying and optimizing product candidates comprising omega-3 fatty acids as potential treatments for nonalcoholic fatty liver disease (NAFLD), nonalcoholic steatohepatitis (NASH) or other hepatic conditions.